ekiwi/simulator-independent-coverage/Readme.md

 To reproduce our FireSim Integration results you need access to an AWS account.
-While it is probably possible to reproduce our results using your [own on premise FPGAs](https://docs.fires.im/en/1.15.1/Advanced-Usage/Vitis.html) instead of AWS, but that flow is **not officially supported** by this artifact.
+While it is probably possible to reproduce our results using your [own on premise FPGAs](https://docs.fires.im/en/1.15.1/Advanced-Usage/Vitis.html) instead of AWS, the on premise FPGA flow is **not officially supported** by this artifact.

 ### Basic AWS Setup